What is the Lacey Act?

 - Any product derived from these plants or animals

 Timber, paper products, furniture made from certain types of wood, certain foods, and even some instruments, are all within the act's scope.
 Due to the wide range of products covered under the Lacey Act, awareness of material composition is crucial.
-Companies should note that products containing plant-based materials may fall within the scope of the act.
+Companies should note that products containing plant-based materials may fall within the act's scope.

 The Lacey Act also applies if: